Elsewhere with Apple

 Gen Z's relationship with smartphones has brought them a sense of constant connectedness and access to information, but also feelings of distraction and decreased productivity, leading them to acknowledge their loss of agency and place blame on their devices.

 Introducing Elsewhere with Apple.
-The project is divided into two components: Product (mobile application) and Advertising (this includes the video trailer and the advertising strategy and “Contextually unavailable” campaign).
+The project is divided into two components: Product (a mobile application) and Advertising (this includes the video trailer and the advertising strategy and “Contextually unavailable” campaign).

 “Contextually unavailable” campaign overview.